 Wardleys Premium Betta:

-Hikari Betta Bio-Gold originally was very similar to Sanyu Betta gold, however it has been re-formulated/improved:
+Hikari Betta Bio-Gold the leader in quality Betta Pellets, originally was very similar to Sanyu Betta pellets, however it has been re-formulated/improved even more:

 Compare the above ingredients, the differences are striking!

 Compare TetraMin to some of the facts I have explained, then compare foods to more premium diets including the important analysis too.